12. Chasing a Ghost

 MM, who was enjoying the back and forth, looked taken aback.
 “Well, I can answer any of your questions.”

 Kevin smiled.
 “Marty, you’ve been invaluable.
 This is the best interview I’ve had in a long time.
 Your knowledge is impressive.
-But your life of a ticket story got me thinking.
+But your life of a ticket story got me thinking.”

 “Does Oscar work tonight?”

-Marty looked at his watch.
-“Usually he’s here by now, but he took tonight off.
+“Actually, he’s always here by now.
+He might even have ended up giving you this tour, but took tonight off.
 Said he had something important to do.”

 “He’s a local guy?”